Bella Hadid Accidentally Shows Off Major Underboob While Out In Paris: See Her Wardrobe Malfunction

 As we previously reported, Bella and Weeknd (real name: Abel Tesfaye) are both working to put his relationship with Selena Gomez behind them as they rebuild their relationship.
 “Bella isn’t holding any sort of grudge against Selena — sure there were hurt feelings for a while, but she’s let that all go,” a source told HollywoodLife.com EXCLUSIVELY.
 “She doesn’t believe in holding on to bad energy.
 But she doesn’t need or want to be reminded about Selena and The Weeknd‘s time together either, it’s still a sensitive spot for her.
 She has asked him not to bring her up and they just don’t mention her or discuss her at all.
 She is uncomfortable thinking about Selena and would prefer to leave her in the past.”

 “Abel is trying to move on from Selena too, he scrapped a whole album of songs about her, stuff he wrote when they were together,” they added.
 “Hearing those songs would have been uncomfortable for Bella and that’s the last thing The Weeknd wants to do.
 He’s all about doing whatever it takes to make her happy.
 He let Bella know that played a huge part in him deciding not to release any of those songs.
 It was a really sweet gesture and Bella appreciated it.
-But in reality it was the only option because if he wants a real chance with Bellla he needs to leave Selena in the past.”
+But in reality it was the only option because if he wants a real chance with Bella he needs to leave Selena in the past.”